dissidentz/space-salvage-empire/docs/notes.md

 Tech unlocked: market_access (exists in tech tree)
+Status: Tech unlocks it, but no actual trading functionality or UI to sell/convert resources Mentioned in: Game Design Doc (Run 4 unlock), Development Roadmap Based on my review of your project documentation and current codebase, here's what has NOT been implemented yet:

+🚫 Not Yet Implemented
+1. Trading Post System
+Tech unlocked: market_access (exists in tech tree)
 Status: Tech unlocks it, but no actual trading functionality or UI to sell/convert resources Mentioned in: Game Design Doc (Run 4 unlock), Development Roadmap

 2. Contracts System
 Tech unlocked: contracts (exists in tech tree)
 Status: Tech tree has the unlock, but no contract generation, tracking, or rewards system Mentioned in: Game Design Doc (Run 6 unlock), Progression Doc

-3. Fleet Formations System
-Tech unlocked: fleet_management (exists in tech tree)
-Status: Tech tree has the unlock, but no formation bonuses or ship grouping mechanics Mentioned in: Game Design Doc (Run 8 unlock), Progression Doc

 4. Auto-Scout & Auto-Salvage
 Techs exist: auto_scout, auto_salvage, total_automation